kristenvaccaro/antisocial-computing/index.md

 If your absence is excused (e.g., you contract COVID and need to quarantine), please contact us ASAP; in this case, you will not lose points even if you already missed your 3 free classes.

+In addition, I plan to use cold calls, which are random calls to students.
+Cold call questions are a mix of testing comprehension of the readings, as well as deeper critiques and discussion.
+You get *3 “passes”* over the quarter where you can skip the question if you have not read the paper.

-Late Policy: You will receive *5 free late days* that can be used for writing assignments.
+Late Policy: You will receive *3 free late days* that can be used for writing assignments.
 You do not need to contact us in advance to use those late days.

 ## Inclusion Statement
 It is my hope that we will develop a supportive learning community that will foster rich discussions through the sharing of personal ideas, experiences, and interpretations of the course material.
 Honesty, listening for understanding, a willingness to share your ideas, and respect for self and others are basic guidelines that can help create a positive learning environment.
 Your participation and feedback is important to the success of the course and I welcome your thoughts throughout the semester on how we might improve class processes that will encourage effective communication and dialogue.